flow-io/generator-flow-io/README.md

 The module name requires the convention that the module be prefixed with `flow-`.
 This ensures consistency with the current naming of flow.io modules.

-Note that the module name __should correspond__ to the Github repository name.

 Valid names include: `flow-mean`, `flow-sink-and-stream`, `flow-mmedian`, etc. Do __not__ include spaces or special characters in the name; e.g., `flow moving @ median`.

 Also note that using the generator requires internet access, as module name availability is confirmed on NPM via [npm-name](https://github.com/sindresorhus/npm-name).